mmckibben/evopipes_singularity/README.md

 #THIS IS A TEST REPOSITORY FROM https://gitlab.com/barker-lab/EvoPipes .
-This instance is to test the script on HPC systems.
+This instance is intended to be used on HPC systems and singularity.
+Please refer to source gitlab page for information about the original pipeline.

 # EvoPipes Pipeline Collection